bachmacintosh/wanikani-api-types/README.md

 ### Type Guards

 Most of the types defined here are object types with straightforward structure.
-The exception is the ISO-8601 date-time strings that WaniKani uses in both request payloads and responses, which we've named a `WKDatableString`.
-We provide a [type guard](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) to verify if a variable is not only a `string`, but is in the correct ISO-8601 format.
+Sometimes, however, you may have a string or number that needs to meet specific criteria to be narrowed down to an exact type.
+So we provide some [type guards](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) to verify if a variable is of a given type; these will usually begin with `is` in their name.
+See the documentation for more info.

 ### Helper Functions